joanalimaa/FrevaWWDC23/README.md

 ## About this project 💬

-In this application, a character inspired on me teaches about the history of Frevo, its characteristics, etc. and at the end it shows some simple "passos" through animations.
+In this application, a character inspired on me teaches about the history of Frevo, its characteristics, etc. and also teaches some simple "passos" through animations.
 The application also has a narration, with the aim of being more accessible and teaching a few words in Portuguese, since the target audience is non-speakers of that language.

 ## Take a look 👀